Consult a Doctor

 Severe abdominal pain:

-However, if your symptoms are mild and you have been experiencing them for some time, it is still important to talk to a doctor to receive an accurate diagnosis and develop a management plan for your symptoms.
+However, suppose your symptoms are mild and you have been experiencing them for some time.
+In that case, it is still important to talk to a doctor to receive an accurate diagnosis and develop a management plan for your symptoms.

 Key Takeaways